Banti133/Pillars-OOPS/README.md

-Interfaces(multiple inheritance) and Generic collection like stack,queue,list and dictionary
+Interfaces(multiple inheritance) and Generic collection like stack,queue,list and dictionary, Delegates and Events